Personal Loan EMI Calculator

 What happens if I increase my loan tenure?

 Increasing your tenure will lower your monthly EMI amount, making it easier on your monthly budget.
-However, it will increase the total interest you pay to the bank over the life of the loan.
-It is generally recommended to choose the shortest tenure you can comfortably afford.
+However, it will drastically increase the total interest you pay to the bank over the life of the loan.
+It is universally recommended to choose the shortest tenure you can comfortably afford.

 What documents are needed for a personal loan?

-Does checking my EMI affect my credit score?
+Does checking my EMI on this site affect my credit score?

-No. Using this calculator is a mathematical simulation.
+No. Using our calculator is a mathematical simulation run locally in your browser.
 It does not involve any credit bureaus.
-However, if you apply for a loan on a bank's website, they may perform a 'Hard Inquiry' which can temporarily impact your credit score.
+However, if you click out to a bank's website and submit an official application, the lender will likely perform a 'Hard Inquiry' which can temporarily lower your credit score by a few points.